Background

 Notify your users

-As part of a spoofing-awareness campaign it would be helpful for application owners to publicize the trusted CAS URLs and train CAS customers to look for the EV certificate.
+As part of a spoofing-awareness campaign it would be helpful for application owners to publicize the trusted CAS URLs and train CAS customers to look for the EV certificate(link is external).

 Example notice: